 Ximena’s remarks resonate with the more than 65 million Americans who live with back pain day in and day out.
 As the second most stated reason why a person will visit an ER in any given year, chronic back pain can afflict anyone at any time.

 In Ximena’s situation, years of running led to the natural degeneration of the discs in her lower back.
-Born in Chile, the 50 year old, full time nurse with the Vail Valley Medical Center and mother to a 15-year old daughter, admits that her active lifestyle and “addiction to running” most likely led to her chronic lower back pain.
+Born in Chile, the 50 year old, full time nurse with Vail Health and mother to a 15-year old daughter, admits that her active lifestyle and “addiction to running” most likely led to her chronic lower back pain.

 “When I moved to Vail in the mid-80s, I immediately began to do the things that many people love to do here.
 Running, biking, skiing, snowshoeing—these were a huge part of my daily routine and extra curricular activities.
 After I had my daughter, I slowly began to experience pain and dull aches in my lower back.
 As the months and years went on, the pain eventually became worse and more consistent.”

 Ximena knew she had degenerative disc disease.
 Doctors early on confirmed the condition.
 It wasn’t a surprise.
 A past participant of the New York City Marathon, Ximena averaged two half-marathons per year and a solid 15-mile run on any given morning.
 The continued wear and tear over the years would secretly wear her spinal disc down to bone-on-bone, leading to pain, timely ‘flare-ups’ and ultimately, a retirement of her running shoes.